samthebest/table-tennis-rating-app/README.md

 ## Disk space issues with docker

-Try `docker-machine rm default` then rerun the docker-machine create command above.
+Try `docker-machine rm default` then rerun the `docker-machine create --driver virtualbox default` command.
 This will be very slow!

 ## To Run Locally